Hike at a Glance

 The vegetation within the protected area is a diverse mix of open forest, woodland, and scrubland.
 Eucalyptus species like Eucalyptus cladocalyx, E. baxteri, E. diversifolia, and E. cosmophylla dominate the tree cover.
 Additionally, pockets of Allocasuarina muelleriana open heath and A. verticillata low open forest can be found.
 The Western River Wilderness Protection Area plays a vital role in the conservation of the Glossy Black Cockatoo, providing crucial nesting and feeding habitat for this iconic bird.
 Visitors can marvel at the scenic beauty of the coastal cliffs and the cascading waterfall gracing Waterfall Creek.

-Looking for hikes and trails in Western River Wilderness Protection Area or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Western River Wilderness Protection Area?
+Try these trails with a similar difficulty grade.

 Track grade